Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:prelim} we recall preliminaries of problem \eqref{eqn:fde}, e.g., existence, regularity and analyticity of the solution.
-Then in Section \ref{sec:uniqueness}, we give the detailed proofs of Theorems \ref{thm:main1} and \ref{thm:main2}.
+Then in Section \ref{sec:uniqueness}, we prove Theorems \ref{thm:main1} and \ref{thm:main2}.
 Last, in Section \ref{sec:numer}, we present some numerical experiments for recovering the orders.
 Throughout, the notation $\R_+$ denotes the set $(0,+\infty)$, By $\left\langle \cdot, \cdot\right\rangle$ we denote the scalar product in $L^2(\Omega)$.
 The notation $C$ denotes a generic constant which may change from one line to the next, but it is always independent of the quantity under analysis, e.g. $p$.